Kagnew Battalion: Performance in the Korean War

 At least nine Silver Star Medals and dozens of Bronze Star Medals were also awarded to the Ethiopians by the United States.
 Two members, Lieutenant Colonel Teshome Irgetu and 2nd Lt.
-Haptewold Mamo, were awarded the highest Ethiopian gallantry award, and became "Knights of the Order of Emperor Menelik II".
+Habtewold Mamo, were awarded the highest Ethiopian gallantry award, and became "Knights of the Order of Emperor Menelik II".

 Post War

-When the US established a military base in the newly-federated Eritrea in 1953, they renamed the base Kagnew Station in honor of the officers and men who served so admirably in Korea.
+When the US established a military base in the newly-federated Eritrea in 1953, they renamed the base Kagnew Station in honor of the officers and men who served in Korea.

 Kagnew's exploits have been covered in detail in Pork Chop Hill by S.L.A.
 Marshall.
 Commenting on the fighting dogma of the Ethiopians Marshall states, "Like Horatius at the bridge or the screaming eagles at Bastogne, it was a classic fight, ending in clean triumph over seemingly impossible odds".
-Pointing out that War correspondents who were drawn to the headline values of such operations as Little Switch the 163 war correspondents overlooked the equally interesting and unrivaled Ethiopian feats.[...]
+Pointing out that war correspondents who were drawn to the headline values of such operations as Little Switch the 163 war correspondents overlooked the equally interesting and unrivaled Ethiopian feats.[...]

-When the Communist Junta of Mengistu Hailemariam came to power in 1974, it did everything to erase the "embarrassing" record of the Kagnew's service against the communists.
+When the Communist Junta of Mengistu Haile Mariam came to power in 1974, it did everything to erase the "embarrassing" record of the Kagnew's service against the communists.

 The Imperial Bodyguard Association has existed quietly since the division was dissolved by the Derg military junta and continues to celebrate the accomplishments of the officers and men not only of the Kagnew Battalion but of the Guard at large.
 It is currently under the leadership of Brigadier General Desta Gemeda (Ret.).
 The Korean War Veterans Association is under the leadership of Colonel Melesse Tessema (Ret.).